Hasan-Ibrahim/TrumpsFeedCrawler/README.md

 This is a web application which pulls data from CNN and Twitter that are relevant to Donald Trump.
 You can use the application here: http://shuvo123456.azurewebsites.net

 ### Application Features
-This application lets you view the most recent news titles about Donald Trump that are published on CNN.
-This not only lets you view those news titles, it also navigate you to the detailed news as soon as you click on the news title.
+This application let you view the most recent news titles about Donald Trump that are published on CNN.
+This not only let you view those news titles, but also navigates you to the detailed news as soon as you click on the news title.
 The news titles have been pulled from http://rss.cnn.com/rss/cnn_latest.rss.

 Another feature of this application is showing the latest Twitter tweets from Donald Trump's official Twitter account.
 It also navigates you to the original Twitter tweet where you can see everything of that tweet once you click on the tweet link.